hmjahle/OF-solver-template/README.md

 NOTE: do not add the *servers* components in the openapi-spec file, as this is added by Solver Service.

+### Adding status codes for an endpoint
+The start endpoint should not contain any status codes, this is handled inside solver service For result endpoint it should only contain the success status codes.
+The other status codes should be handled by solver service and is general for all solvers

 # Feature toggling guide
 This is a description of how to use feature toggles inside a solver.
 The solver's responsibility is only to define the name of the feature flag and the default value.
 The retrieval of the flag from launch darkly is handled by Solver Wrapper.